 Headlamps have multiple uses, and people have different reasons for purchasing one.
 One person might simply want to be able to walk their dog at night without holding a torch, another might use it camping and rock-climbing, and there are runners who use them to better light their path when they run at dawn or dusk.

-It is beneficial because it is a constant beam of strong light and it is just so much more convenient (and often safer) than holding a hand-held torch.
-There are a few key features that you should always look for when purchasing a good headlamp, and some features might be more important to one person than another (such as the number of Lumens).
+It is beneficial because it is a constant beam of strong light and it is just so much safer and more convenient than holding a hand-held torch.
+There are a few key features that you should always look for when purchasing a good headlamp, and some features might be more important to one person than another.
 The main features are discussed below.

-There are two main styles of straps – the single strap, which goes horizontally around the forehead, and the double strap which is the same as the single but with an additional strap that goes from the front (where the lamp is) to the back of the head.
-Most of the time, the single strap one will suffice – oftentimes they are easier to adjust and can be more comfortable if you have a lot of hair.
+There are two main styles of straps – the single strap, which goes horizontally around the forehead, and the double strap which is the same as the single but with an additional strap that goes from the front to the back of the head.
+Most of the time, the single strap one will suffice; oftentimes they are easier to adjust and can be more comfortable if you have a lot of hair.

-However the double strap style is more secure as it stops the headlamp from falling from your face (unless you put your head upside down of course).
+However the double strap style is more secure as it stops the headlamp from falling from your face.
 Some sports helmets actually have special holders for the double strapped headlamps, so they might be preferred.
 Mostly it depends on your head and what type you feel most comfortable with.